mosip/documentation/docs/print-service.md

 To view a sample VC that is created by MOSIP, refer [Verified credentials](https://docs.mosip.io/1.2.0/integrations/print-service/verified-credentials).

-## Partner Print System
+## Print Service

-The partner print system has to be amended with the functionality to receive the credential from MOSIP and interpret it.
+The partner printing system has to be amended with the functionality to receive the credential from MOSIP and interpret it.
 The following are key sequence of operations:

 1. Receive the datashare URL of the credential from WebSub
 2. Download the credential from the datashare URL